jumpingjoy/watchnationpro/garmin-venu-review.md

 Our rating: ★★★★☆ | 🙂

 Yes.
-In the Fitness App, You can see the activity data and details of the current day.
+Activity history is available.
+And also, a graph of previously recorded activities is provided in the activity history feature.

 #### How well can the training data be customized in the Garmin Venu?

 Our rating: ★★★★☆ | 🙂

 Yes.
-In the workout of watch app on your iPhone, you can customize by tapping on "Customize" to edit.
+Training data can be customized through the user profile.

 ### Garmin Venu Review: Sports Activity: Running Related Features

 {% include image.html img="apple-watch-series-6-quick-feature-check.jpg" alt="Alt for image" caption="apple-watch-series-6-quick-feature-check" align="center" %}

-#### How well the running Activity is monitored in Garmin Venu?
+#### How well the running activity is monitored in Garmin Venu?

-★★★★☆ | 🙂
+Our rating: ★★★★☆ | 🙂

-There is an option for indoor runs such as treadmill run and outdoor run options to specify metrics based on that.
-Even though blood oxygen level is a common fitness tool, it is very helpful to runners, too, specifically.
+Four stats are given to running.
+The distance covered is tracked through GPS.
+For more accuracy, one can utilize other satellite systems, GLONASS and Galileo too.
+Training plans, exercises, and workouts are synchronized to follow notes and instructions from the wrist.

 ### Garmin Venu Review: Sports Activity: Cycling Related Features